Thursday, February 25, 2010

 6. Invoking envy is an irrelevant circumstantial ad hominem attack, except when envy itself is the issue being argued.

-7. Intelligence is currently mostly a genetic correlation, plus a little for iodine supplementation, minus some for aging and brain injuries.
+7. The most important known factors affecting human intelligence are genes, plus a bit for iodine supplementation, minus some for aging and brain injuries.

 8. A reason why taxes on negative externalities are often better than command and control solutions is that politicians have terrible track records of picking future technologies and specific solutions.